alexanderneal/meetingApp/README.md

 ## Usage

-Add members in the excel spreedsheet.
+Add members in the Excel spreadsheet.

 ## Technologies Used